JTdevelop/FastTime/README.md

 *Google Oauth 2.0

 ### List of aesthetic/cosmetic improvements that would improve FastTime
+A GUI and Color Style Overhaul
+Better Implementation of Material Design
+More User Friendly Displays.
+Animation Transitions between the fragments.

 ### List of functional stretch goals for FastTime
+being able to make friends and see your friends completed Fasts.
+Bar Chart for Completed Fast Durations.
+Calendar Display of Completed Fasts.

 ### FastTime Links
 #### FastTime Wireframes